GHSVS-de/plg_system_characterscounterghsvs/README.md

 - - <code>Required</code>: YES/`Joomla settings decide`.
 If YES: Saving of item is prevented if the field is empty.
 The vaguely named setting `Joomla settings decide` means: The plugin does nothing (as long as I haven't tested what may happen when I remove a `required` attribute where Joomla has set it consciously or just stupidly).
 - - - Not available for fields `Title/Name` and `Alias`.
 They are always mandatory.

-## Quick guide for Joomla 3-4 migrations and basic purposes
+## Quick guide for Joomla 3-4 migrations for basic purposes
 - Install and configure the plugin in Joomla 3 before migration.
 - - **OR** install and configure the plugin in Joomla 4 after migration but before you save any entries/items.
 - In tabulator Global settings: